jonnonz1/nz-statute-book/acts/public/1995/criminal-investigations-bodily-samples-act-1995.md

     (i) records of the DNA profile must be destroyed under section 60A; or (ii) the DNA profile may be stored on a DNA profile databank under section 26(ab) or (ac).
 (2) In this section, related offence means—
-  (a) a related imprisonable offence or offence against any of the provisions listed in Part 3 of the Schedule, if the bodily sample was taken under section 24J; or
+  (a) a related imprisonable offence or offence against any of the provisions listed in Part 3 of Schedule 1, if the bodily sample was taken under section 24J; or
   (b) a related relevant offence, if the bodily sample was taken under section 24K.

 ### 24Q Removal of DNA profiles from Part 2B temporary databank